abdulhannanali/micro-kudos/idea.md

-# Description of the idea
+# Ideas we can work on

 Micro Kudos is going to be a JavaScript implementation in order to store the Kudos for the users.
 It's architecture is going to be based on serverless micro functions,